Caramel Baileys Pound Cake

 9. Heat on low until sugar is melted, then turn heat to medium to bring to a boil.

 10. Boil for 3 minutes, stirring occasionally, then remove from heat and immediately pour into a heat-proof glass bowl.

-11. Whisk in the powdered sugar and allow to cool slightly and thicken.
+11. Whisk in 1 1/4 cups of the powdered sugar and allow to cool slightly and thicken.
+If your icing is too thin, add additional powdered sugar until it’s the right consistency to drizzle it.
 If you find your icing to be a little thick, just add a touch more water to thin it back out.